LibertyGlobal-CoderDojo/coderdojo-minecraft-server/README.md

 - Click Delete
 - Start the server

+NB.
+Resetting the world may turn the daylight cycle back on (see restarting the server above)

 ## Adding players

 With the above initial configuration, players will not be able to join unless they have been added to the `Players` section in the Multicraft interface.